What the 2024 Regulations Actually Changed

 Outstanding questions that the market is still working through include how IRDAI will treat group entities that operate across multiple insurance classes (for example, insurers that write both general and health insurance under a composite licence if the proposed composite licence framework proceeds).
 The 2024 regulations apply separately to general insurers and health insurers, and the EOM regime for a composite licensee is not yet fully defined.

 A second outstanding question is whether the EOM cap will be tightened over time.
-IRDAI has stated that the 2024 tiers are calibrated to be achievable by the current Indian market and will be reviewed every 3 years.
-Global benchmarks suggest that mature insurance markets operate at expense ratios of 18 to 22%, which is significantly below even the top-tier 25% cap in the 2024 regulations.
+IRDAI has calibrated the 2024 limits to be achievable by the current Indian market and has signalled they will be reviewed periodically.
+Global benchmarks suggest that mature insurance markets operate at expense ratios of 18 to 22%, which is significantly below the 30% general-insurance cap in the 2024 regulations.
 As the Indian market matures and technology reduces distribution costs, further tightening of the caps is likely, which will continue to pressure broker commission structures and create incentives for more efficient digital distribution.

 For commercial buyers, the most important signal is that the direction of regulatory travel is toward a more efficient, lower-expense insurance market.
 That is good for buyers in the long run: lower insurer expense loads mean more premium goes to underwriting and reserves, which should translate to better pricing on well-managed commercial risks.